mysteryduck/github/README.md

 * "M" - Files that are modified versions of those in the repository (you definately want to commit these)

-Open the `README.md` file by clicking on the filename in the **Files** tab.
+Open the `README.md` file by clicking on its filename in the **Files** tab.
 Does this look familiar?
-(Compare the contents of this file to your GitHub repository)
+(Compare the contents of this file to your repository on GitHub)

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-6.png" height="500">

-Usually a GitHub README will describe the contents of the GitHub repository or give an example of how to use the contents of said repository.
-If we make edits to the README file, the **status** changes to "M".
+Usually a GitHub README will describe the contents of the GitHub repository or give an example of how to use the contents of said repository, so let's do that now.
+Note that when we make edits to the README file, its **status** changes to "M".
 This means the file in your local directory is a modified version of the file in your remote directory (on GitHub).

-Note that GitHub README.md files are written in GFM (GitHub Flavored Markdown).
+Also note that GitHub README.md files are written in GFM (GitHub Flavored Markdown).

+Click **Commit** to upload these changes to GitHub.

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-7.png" height="500">

-Click

 <img src="https://github.com/mysteryduck/github/blob/master/img/3-1.png" height="500">